-A teaching ministry that is called to encourage, disciple, and challenge the people of God.
+A teaching ministry that is called to rightly divide the Word of God for the people of God.

 So true.
 I have seen this in many churches without even knowing.
 Where I went to church the pragmatism was common.

 Wow.
 Too many people just don't know the Bible well enough because they don't spend enough time in the word apart from church.
 Too many churches try to please contemporary audiences. -Anna Catherine

 At this rate there wont be a real church, and people will forget about what the gospel really is.
 Enoc Sibbick

 Great article.
 A description of the christian churches all around the world, sad description, I would say.
 I think the biggest problem is that churches don't study the Word of God and, therefore, don't obey what God has written in order to live a truly christian life.
 The Christian life is a matter of obedience.
 We must be doers and not only hearers of his word.

 This is very true.
 Sometimes pastors don't want to teach on things that the congregation probably won't want to hear, but Jesus spent a lot of his time teaching about Hell and so the pastors should do the same.
 Also when the sermon is already written to accomodate the more contemporary types of people.-Daniela Quesada

 This article makes very valuable points.
 I feel like the modern day church for many, has lost it’s meaning.
 Personally I feel like church has been glamorized to be this big castle-like building where you dress up to go and be serious.
 In a way it foreshadows religion.
 At least growing up in a catholic home that’s what it felt like.
 But this article is right about the missing links of what it really means to be a Christian.
 Liberals are not all bad, and conservatives are definitely not all good but combining ideas of both, one may be able to reach a sincere faith and love for God.